Liam MacDaid: Episcopal ministry

 MacDaid was appointed Bishop-elect of Clogher by Pope Benedict XVI on 6 May 2010.
 At the time of his appointment, he was the most recent bishop to have been chosen from among the clergy of his native diocese.

-He was consecrated by the Archbishop of Armagh and Primate of All Ireland, Seán Brady, on 25 July at St Macartan's Cathedral, Monaghan.
+MacDaid was consecrated by the Archbishop of Armagh and Primate of All Ireland, Seán Brady, on 25 July at St Macartan's Cathedral, Monaghan.
 In his first address as bishop, MacDaid referred to the recent clerical sexual abuse cases in the Church, saying that the church "has been brought to our knees but maybe that is no bad thing".

 During his episcopacy, he advocated for greater collaboration between priests and laity, establishing support groups including a pastoral support group and a commission on diocesan liturgy, and initiated a stronger diocesan youth ministry.
-MacDaid also continued the development and implementation of safeguarding policies and structures initiated by his predecessor, Joseph Duffy, which were reviewed and complimented upon by the National Board for the Safeguarding of Children in the Catholic Church in Ireland in 2011.
+MacDaid also continued the development and implementation of safeguarding policies and structures initiated by his predecessor, Joseph Duffy, which were reviewed and complimented by the National Board for the Safeguarding of Children in the Catholic Church in Ireland in 2011.
 He also chaired the Council for Marriage and the Family of the Irish Catholic Bishops' Conference from 2012 until 2016, and served as vice-chairperson of Accord.

-MacDaid joined a number of other bishops in releasing a statement on 8 June 2016, ahead of a referendum in the United Kingdom on its membership of the European Union, in warning against the impact of a potential Brexit on the peace process in Northern Ireland.
+MacDaid joined a number of other bishops in releasing a statement on 8 June 2016, ahead of a referendum in the United Kingdom on its membership of the European Union, warning against the impact of a potential Brexit on the peace process in Northern Ireland.

 It was announced on 1 October 2016 that McDaid had tendered his resignation on medical grounds to Pope Francis some months previously, and that it had been with immediate effect.

+Liam MacDaid died on 15 August 2023, while he was on holiday in France.
+He was 78.